mitchedema/faisal-databasetools/faisalcids/README.md

 # Components

 ## `dropdown.js`
 This component houses all of the selectors and buttons that are present in the interface.
 Within this component exists various other components that are children of the dropdown component.
-All data is shared from the parent component to the children component.
+All data is shared from the parent component to the children components.

 ### Children Components
 * `Schema` selector